Coming in spring ‘27!

 Excerpt from Susie Chandler Went Missing:

 It’s possible Lisa’s become too judgmental to be useful anymore, but she’s not sure.
 The young women who come to see her for these meetings have no idea how many reasons people will find to discount them, to dismiss them, to not hire them.
 They don’t know that they simply can’t afford the tentativeness, the weak handshake, the questioning tone, and the everlasting apologies.
-The world will be only too happy to write them off; they must learn not to provide the reasons themselves.
+The world will be only too happy to write them off; they must not provide the reasons themselves.

 Recent recommended reads: